Jackson Township High School: Athletics

 The Jackson Liberty High School compete in Division B South of the Shore Conference, an athletic conference comprised of public and private high schools in Monmouth and Ocean counties along the Jersey Shore.
 The league operates under the jurisdiction of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 833 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group III for most athletic competition purposes, which included schools with an enrollment of 761 to 1,058 students in that grade range.
 The school was classified by the NJSIAA as Group III South for football for 2024–2026, which included schools with 695 to 882 students.

 The school participates as the host school / lead agency in a joint ice hockey team with Jackson Memorial High School and Point Pleasant Borough High School.
 The co-op program operates under agreements scheduled to expire at the end of the 2023–24 school year.

 Jackson Liberty has its student section, the Red Zone, in which students wearing a red zone shirt receive free admission to home football and basketball games.
 Liberty has a section at the football games for the red zone in the bleachers behind the left end zone.
 The red zone plays a part in pep rallies, and all around school spirit.

-In football the rivals of Jackson Liberty High School are Jackson Memorial High School, Lakewood High School and Monsignor Donovan High School.
+In football the rivals of Jackson Liberty High School had been Jackson Memorial High School, Lakewood High School and Monsignor Donovan High School.
 Tim Osborn was the first football coach at Jackson Liberty High School, taking over the team when the program started.
 After 2–8 seasons and 4–6 seasons, Coach Osborn led the Lions to their first winning season in school history in 2012 at 6-4, and to their first playoff appearance, in a loss to Colonia High School.
 This season however, was Coach Osborn's final season leading the Liberty Lions.
 On April 13, 2013, Tim Osborn died of a heart attack while at the gym at age 53.
 In May 2013, Jim Sharples was named as the head coach of the Lions.
 He was the defensive coordinator under Coach Osborn.

-The boys bowling team won the Group II state championship in 2019 and 2020.
+The boys' bowling team won the Group II state championship in 2019 and 2020.
 The team won the 2019 Tournament of Champions, defeating Group IV champion and ToC runner-up South Brunswick High School in the final match.

+The girls wrestling team won the inaugural NJSIAA Team Championship in 2026 following a perfect 19-0 season, defeating Gloucester City High School in the South Jersey final before defeating Morris Hills High School in the state championship at Jersey Mike's Arena.